Impedimenta/Suitcase/README.md

 A flexible command line tool for instantly deploying user interfaces for simple commands and scripts.

+## tl;dr

+Suitcase is a command line tool that can be *"programmed"* to display a [SwiftUI](https://developer.apple.com/xcode/swiftui/) interface that can trigger commands and scripts.

+Think of it as similar to [Shortcuts](https://apps.apple.com/us/app/shortcuts/id915249334) but for macOS and driven by the command line.

+### First Class macOS Citizen

+Because of its SwiftUI underpinnings Suitcase supports things like [Dark Mode](https://support.apple.com/en-gb/HT208976) out of the box.

+### Powerful

+It power and flexibility come form the tried and trusted UNIX command line.
+Anything you can do in Terminal you can do in Suitcase, but with a UI and export the command as a `.command` file, check in with a project or [share with the world](https://github.com/Impedimenta/Suitcase-Bazaar).

 ## Command-Line Utility

 ### Usage